dnstrace/suffixer/README.md

 # suffixer

 The suffix-fixer for tools that require a specific performance profile (fast!) and update frequency (often!).
+This also does a few health checks for PSL maintainers, because why not.

 The format for the files output, as well as statistics and a reasonably fresh copy of the output is provided at [mns-llc/public-suffix-data](https://github.com/mns-llc/public-suffix-data).
 You should probably go there.
 There's nothing for you here. :music: